richard-sebos/sebostechnology/_posts/2025-11-30-AIDE-in-Motion-Guide.md

 series_part: 3
 previous_post: /posts/aide-automation-signing/
 ---

+> This guide accompanies the main article, **[AIDE in Motion: Automating and Signing System Integrity Checks](https://richard-sebos.github.io/sebostechnology/posts/AIDE-in-Motion/)**, and pairs with the **AIDE Daily Integrity Checklist** for a concise, printable summary of the workflow.

 This section walks you through **how to build your own automation script**, step by step.
 Instead of copying a pre-made solution, you’ll learn how each component fits together so you can adapt it to your environment, strengthen the workflow, or extend it with your own logic.